 Despite its effectiveness in preserving your teeth, the root canal treatment is surrounded by many misconceptions that paint it as a painful and unnecessary procedure.
 In this post, we list four of the common root canal myths.

 In the past, the endodontic procedure or root canal therapy was painful and unbearable.
 However, with the advancement of dental technology, the treatment is painless.
 Moreover, our dentist uses local anesthesia to numb the gum and ease discomfort.
-Not only that but the sedation dentistry relaxes you and makes the procedure comfortable.
+Not only that, but sedation dentistry relaxes you and makes the procedure comfortable.

 You will only need two dental visits for the procedure to be complete.
 The treatment is done in a few simple steps.

 A few people have argued against the use of dental crowns.
 However, without the crowns, the teeth are weak and at risk of reinfection.
 Fixing the dental crowns restores the strength, function, and integrity of the teeth.
-But, speak to our dentist in Park Ridge, NY on the pros and cons of having a dental crown.
+But, speak to our dentist in Park Ridge, NY, on the pros and cons of having a dental crown.

-The root canal vs extraction comparison still exists to this day.
+The root canal vs. extraction comparison still exists to this day.
 But, root canal treatment pros far outweigh extraction.
 An endodontic treatment will remove the infected pulp to stop the infection from spreading.
 Furthermore, it prevents the removal of your natural teeth.

 Once your teeth are removed, you will have unsightly gaps that not only affect your smile but will weaken your dental structure.
 Missing teeth cause the surrounding teeth to shift to the available spaces.
 Plus, it leads to the deterioration of the alveolar bone and further weakens the structure.